Cord Cutting Guides, News, and Reviews

 Skinny bundles aren’t your only option, but they’ll dominate our list.
 Let’s talk about some of the best skinny bundles for NFL fans in the preseason, and then move on to alternative methods.

 The live TV streaming service from AT&T is a good option for NFL fans.
-If you don’t recognize the AT&T TV name, you may recognize the service by one of its previous names: AT&T TV NOW and DIRECTV NOW.
-It offers livestreams of all four major broadcast networks, plus livestreams of ESPN and NFL Network.
+If you don’t recognize the DIRECTV Stream name, you may know the service by one of its previous names: AT&T TV, AT&T TV NOW, and DIRECTV NOW.
+It offers livestreams of all four major broadcast networks, plus ESPN and NFL Network.

 Stream NFL preseason games for free with Hulu